Transportation safety in the United States: Calendar factors

-Saturday is not a labour day.
+Saturday is part of the weekend.
 On that day, in the US, fatalities are 20% higher than a regular day, each year.

 Vehicle Miles Traveled (VMT)

+The VMT may vary according to location; in 2021, it ranges from 0.31 in urban Vermont to 2.53 in rural South Carolina.

 It is sometimes understood that fatalities increase with the increase of VMT, but this is not systematic as fatalities might remain quite stable while the VMT change.

 Modal comparison

-When Motor Vehicle Fatalities are compared to Fatalities occurring using mass transit in the U.S., the difference is enormous.
+When U.S. fatalities occurring in motor vehicles versus mass transit are compared, the difference is enormous.
 According to the cited study, there are more than 30,000 deaths each year in the U.S. on public roads.
 For all types of mass transit there are less than 150 fatalities each year.